FiscalNote Holdings Ownership

 Some recent studies suggest that insider trading raises the cost of capital for securities issuers and decreases overall economic growth.
 Trading by specific FiscalNote Holdings insiders, such as employees or executives, is commonly permitted as long as it does not rely on FiscalNote Holdings' material information that is not in the public domain.
 Local jurisdictions usually require such trading to be reported in order to monitor insider transactions.
 In many U.S. states, trading conducted by corporate officers, key employees, directors, or significant shareholders must be reported to the regulator or publicly disclosed, usually within a few business days of the trade.
 In these cases FiscalNote Holdings insiders are required to file a Form 4 with the U.S. Securities and Exchange Commission (SEC) when buying or selling shares of their own companies.

-Todd Aman few days ago
+Todd Aman over three months ago

 Disposition of 12557 shares by Todd Aman of FiscalNote Holdings at 0.6501 subject to Rule 16b-3